TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe04_block_dynamic_block_models/README.md

 * `resources\assets\minecraftbyexample\models\block\mbe04_block_camouflage_model`--the model used to render the uncamouflaged block
 * `resources\assets\minecraftbyexample\models\item\mbe04_block_camouflage_registry_name`--the model for rendering as an item
 * `resources\assets\minecraftbyexample\textures\blocks\mbe04_block_camouflage`--the texture used for the uncamouflaged block

+----- BlockAltimeter-------
+The altimeter displays the block's elevation (y coordinate) on the side in digits, as well as a blocky arrow (needle) on the top which points towards [x=0, z=0].
+The basic method is the same as for the camouflage block, except that
+1) The elevation digits are added programmatically
+2) The arrow is drawn using a "needle" model which is added using ModelRegistryEvent and ModelLoader.addSpecialModel() instead of by registering a block name

 More background information: